zephyrproject-rtos/zephyr/doc/guides/west/build-flash-debug.rst

 ***********************

-The flash and debug commands use Python wrappers around various :ref:`debug-host-tools`.
+The flash and debug commands use Python wrappers around various :ref:`flash-debug-host-tools`.
 These wrappers are all defined in a Python library at :zephyr_file:`scripts/west_commands/runners`.
 Each wrapper is called a *runner*.
 Runners can flash and/or debug Zephyr programs.

 The central abstraction within this library is ``ZephyrBinaryRunner``, an abstract class which represents runners.
 The set of available runners is